nikhilm/muzicast/docs/usermanual/source/using/playsongs.rst

 Playing Tracks
 ==============

-.. todo:: Do we offer a flash player?!

-ProjectName provides a very convenient, in-browser player to listen to tracks.
+Muzicast provides a very convenient, in-browser player to listen to tracks.
 But often you want to play songs in your dedicated music player like `iTunes <http://www.apple.com/itunes/>`_, `Amarok
 <http://amarok.kde.org>`_ or `VLC <http://videolan.org>`_.
 In fact
-ProjectName is built to play the music in these players, and once you start creating :doc:`/using/playlists`, that is exactly what you will do.
+Muzicast is built to play the music in these players, and once you start creating :doc:`/using/playlists`, that is exactly what you will do.

 The track's short profile and information page always show the URL over